-1.8.32 Rightscale Userdata
+1.10.32 RightScale Userdata

-Summary: support rightscale configuration hooks
+Summary: Support rightscale configuration hooks

 This module adds support for RightScale configuration hooks to cloud-init.
-RightScale adds a entry in the format CLOUD\INIT\REMOTE\HOOK=http://... to ec2 user-data.
+RightScale adds an entry in the format CLOUD\INIT\REMOTE\HOOK=http://... to ec2 user-data.
 This module checks for this line in the raw userdata and retrieves any scripts linked by the RightScale user data and places them in the user scripts configuration directory, to be run later by cc\scripts\user.